Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 == Changelog ==

+= TODO 4.2.2 =
+- Debug logger class improvements.
+- Added a message in the debug settings area to state that the log files are reset on every plugin update.

 = 4.2.1 =
 - Improve output of .htaccess to include <IfModule mod_rewrite.c> checks and RewriteEngine On directives.
 - Fall back to default DB backup interval in case of invalid value.